pranithapalanisamy/KEC-ML-Assignments/Day#2/day2-assignments.md

 ###  Paste the poster in this Repo
 -----
 ## 4 Create a new branch and add the Dockerfile
-###  all the code should be in the repo but with different branch name
+###  all the code should be in the same repo but with different branch name.
+Add the repo URL
 ###  Mention the branch name here
 -----